dbgomez94/dbgomez94.github.io/index.md

 ---
 layout: home
 title: Hi, I'm David Gomez
-subtitle: Graduate Student | MSCS-ML @ Georgia Tech
+subtitle: Graduate Student in MSCS-ML at Georgia Tech
 ---

-# Overview
+I develop **machine learning models** for social good.

 Soon-to-be MSCS-ML graduate from Georgia Tech.
 I'm passionate about using the tools of machine learning to promote the wellfare of humanity.